accordproject/techdocs/docs/tutorial-studio.md

 ### Switch to a Contract Template

 The first place to change is in the metadata for the template.
 This can be done easily with the `full contract` button in the `Current Template` tab.
-This will immediately result in an error indicating that the model does not contain an `AccordContract` type.
+This will immediately result in an error indicating that the model does not contain an `Contract` type.

 ![Advanced-Late-16](assets/advanced/late16.png)